Photographer describes Russia envoy's killing

 "As my mind raced, I saw that the man was agitated -- and yet, he was, strangely, in control of himself.
 He shouted at everyone to stand back.
 Security guards ordered us to vacate the hall and we left."

-It wasn't until Ozbilici began editing his photos that he truly comprehended the premeditation behind the shooter's "calculated" attack.
+Ozbilici told CNN it wasn't until later when he began editing his photos that he truly comprehended the premeditation behind the shooter's calculated attack.

-He wrote: "When I returned to the office to edit my photos, I was shocked to see that the shooter was actually standing behind the ambassador as he spoke.
-Like a friend, or a bodyguard."
+"When I got back to edit my photos, I saw (in) my two very first photos (that) the gunman was standing behind ambassador ... like he was part of embassy staff or somebody from the art gallery -- very calm.

+"I felt very bad to see an innocent man lying on the ground... lifeless."

 Hailed as a 'hero'